AgoraIO/Advanced-Video/Android/README.md

 Besides MediaIO interface, push interface is also an Agora SDK feature that helps consume external video sources.
 For more details, please refer to [Push Interface](https://docs.agora.io/en/Interactive%20Broadcast/custom_video_android?platform=Android#customize-video-source).

-In this demo, we pay attention to show the way push interface is used and ignore many trivial details in production like background running and threading.
-If you are not certain how to implement, please refer to the [external switching demo](#switching).
+In this demo, we pay attention to show the way push interface is used and ignore details like background running and threading.
+If you are not certain how to implement, refer to the [external switching demo](#switching).

 ## Prerequisites